TheAlgorithms/Python/README.md

 ### Radix

-From [Wikipedia][radix-wiki]: In computer science, radix sort is a non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.
+From [Wikipedia][radix-wiki]: **Radix sort** is a non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.

 __Properties__
 * Worst case performance	O(wn)